mperhez/repast/README.md

 	`sudo glxinfo | grep "OpenGL version string" | rev | cut -d" " -f1 | rev`
 you should get the version of driver running, normally the same on the host.

-* You can read this [blog](http://gernotklingler.com/blog/howto-get-hardware-accelerated-opengl-support-docker/) that show alternative solutions for Nvidia cards.
+* You can read this [blog](http://gernotklingler.com/blog/howto-get-hardware-accelerated-opengl-support-docker/) that shows alternative solutions for Nvidia cards.

 ### Acknowledgements